sweproj/one-rom/sdrr-pcb/verified/fire-28-a/README.md

 # One ROM Fire 28 pin

-**Unverified**: First revision of the 28 pin Fire ROM board.
+First revision of the 28 pin Fire ROM board.
 Combined USB/Pro version with USB-C and SWD header pins.

 ## Contents